jacomyal/sigma.js/packages/website/src/content/docs/concepts/depth-and-z-order.md

 styles: {
   nodes: [
     {
-      zIndex: { attribute: "degree", min: 0, max: 19, minValue: 0, maxValue: 100 },
+      zIndex: { attribute: "degree" },
     },
   ],
 }
 ```

-`zIndex` is clamped to `[0, maxDepthLevels - 1]`, so bind the numeric range explicitly to keep within bounds (or raise
-`maxDepthLevels`).
+Any numeric attribute works directly as a `zIndex` — no range to bind, no clamping.

 ### Labels above unrelated nodes